helidon-io/helidon-examples/README.md

 Developers choosing to distribute a binary implementation of this project are responsible for obtaining and providing all required licenses and copyright notices for the third-party code used in order to ensure compliance with their respective open source licenses.

+## Changes since 4.x

+Helidon is now separated into multiple repositories, and examples in this repo are only for modules in Helidon "core":

+(some of these repositories will be made public later):

+- Helidon "core": https://github.com/helidon-io/helidon - core features of Helidon, Helidon SE and Helidon Declarative
+- Helidon Extensions: https://github.com/helidon-io/helidon-extensions - set of extensions for Helidon "core", includes examples
+- Helidon MicroProfile: https://github.com/helidon-io/helidon-microprofile - MicroProfile implementations, includes examples